mrdoob/three.js/threejs/lessons/threejs-voxel-geometry.md

 ```

 The code above would make basic geometry data for us.
 We just need to supply
 the `getVoxel` function.
-Let's start with just one hardcoded cell.
+Let's start with just one hard coded cell.

 ```js
 class VoxelWorld {